pescap/ScattPINNs/docs/source/forward/helmholtz.2d.sound.hard.abc.rst

               -y1_xx - y1_yy - k0 ** 2 * y1]

-Next, we introduce the exact solution and the boundary conditions:
+Then, we introduce the exact solution and both Neumann and Robin boundary conditions:

 .. code-block:: python